bsherin/tacticdocs/docs/Making-Tiles.rst

     Partly, this is just a convenience; it's a way to keep your ``render_content`` code from becoming too cluttered.
     But this is also where you'll defined any special :doc:`Handler-Methods`.

+Globals
+    You can provide code to executed in the global namespace.

 Metadata
     Finally, you can attach metadata to your tile.
 This includes the same tags and notes you can attach to any resource.
 But it also includes a field that is specific to tiles called :guilabel:`Category`.
 This